Futurama Comics

 Futurama Comics is a comic book series based on the television show Futurama published by Bongo Comics.
 It has been published bi-monthly in the United States since November 2000 (apart from a brief break for the crossover).
 It has been published in the United Kingdom (with an altered order) and Australia since 2002 and four trade paperbacks have been released.
-During the production hiatus between 2003 and 2006 and from 2013 to present, it was the only new Futurama material being made.
+During the production hiatus between 2003 and 2006 and from 2013 to 2023, with few exceptions, it was the only new Futurama material being made.
 The comic book series continues its run, even after two cancellations of the TV series.
 Issues #82 and #83 were distributed via the Futuramaland app, and will not be physically printed.

 Premise

 In the year 3000, the crew of the Planet Express delivery company make cargo shipments to unusual planets, as well as having adventures back on Earth.
 The main characters include Philip J. Fry, a slacker from the 20th century who was cryogenically frozen for 1,000 years, cycloptic ship captain Leela, and an alcohol-fueled, troublemaking robot Bender.
 The comic will often make more use of supporting or minor characters than the series, such as Zapp Brannigan, Cubert Farnsworth, the Robot Devil and Inez Wong.